mvonballmo/CSharpHandbook/usage.md

   }
   ```

+### Optional Parameters

+* Do not use optional parameters in constructors.
+* Do not use optional parameters that might change in public APIs; instead, use overloaded methods.
+* Do not use more than one or two optional parameters, even for internal APIs.

+This blog post [Optional argument corner cases, part four](http://blogs.msdn.com/b/ericlippert/archive/2011/05/19/optional-argument-corner-cases-part-four.aspx) by Eric Lippert discusses the problem in more detail.

+> [Optional arguments can lead to] fairly serious versioning issue[s]. [...]
+The lesson here is to think carefully about the scenario with the long term in mind.
+If you suspect that you will be changing a default value and you want the callers to pick up the change without recompilation, don't use a default value in the argument list; make two overloads, where the one with fewer parameters calls the other.

+### `tuples`

+* Do not use tuples with more than 3 fields.
+* In C# 7 or higher, consider using a `Tuple<T, bool>` instead of an `out` parameter.
+* In C# 6 or lower, use the Try* pattern because tuple fields cannot have names.
+* Avoid `tuple` return types for public APIs

+#### Naming

+* Always name the parameters in a tuple.
+* If the method returns a single constant tuple, then specify the names there (to keep the method declaration shorter).
+If there are several exit points, don't repeat the names in the literal tuples; instead, include the names only in the return-type declaration.
+* Prefer external `var (first, second, third)` declaration to the internal one `(var first, var second, var third)`

+#### Deconstruction

+* Provide a custom `deconstruct` method for structs.
+* Match the field order in a class's constructor, ToString override, and Deconstruct method.
+* Use deconstruction where appropriate to consume tuples.
+If the tuple has named members, then you can just use it; otherwise, use deconstruction to assign the members to variables with logical names.

 ### Overloads

 * Use overloads for methods that have similar behavior.
 Do not include parameter names in the method name.
 For example, the following is incorrect